NadeNa720/oliwka_translater/README.md

 ## Notes
 - Part-of-speech grouping uses lightweight heuristics for Russian and Spanish plus phrase detection.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
 - LibreTranslate is free but public instances may enforce fair-use limits.
 For unlimited usage, point `LIBRETRANSLATE_URL` to your own LibreTranslate deployment; built-in fallbacks to public instances (translate.astian.org, libretranslate.de, translate.argosopentech.com) keep translations available when one instance is down.
+If every LibreTranslate instance is unavailable, the app will fall back to the free MyMemory API to keep translations flowing.
 - SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.